 ZOU Peiyang, YANG Renming, WEI Delong, LI Xiang, CHEN Wen, LIU Wei, YAN Jun.
-Study on the Key Anti-Inflammatory Components and Quality Evaluation of Aqueous Succus Bambusae Extract Based on Spectrum-Effect Relationship and Component KnockoutJ.
-Chinese Journal of Modern Applied Pharmacy.
+Key Anti-inflammatory Components and Quality Evaluation of Aqueous Succus Bambusae Extract Based on Spectrum-effect Relationship and Component KnockoutJ.
+Chinese Journal of Modern Applied Pharmacy, 2026, 43(2): 254-263.
 DOI: 10.13748/j.cnki.issn1007-7693.20243291

 Citation: ZOU Peiyang, YANG Renming, WEI Delong, LI Xiang, CHEN Wen, LIU Wei, YAN Jun.
-Study on the Key Anti-Inflammatory Components and Quality Evaluation of Aqueous Succus Bambusae Extract Based on Spectrum-Effect Relationship and Component KnockoutJ.
-Chinese Journal of Modern Applied Pharmacy.
+Key Anti-inflammatory Components and Quality Evaluation of Aqueous Succus Bambusae Extract Based on Spectrum-effect Relationship and Component KnockoutJ.
+Chinese Journal of Modern Applied Pharmacy, 2026, 43(2): 254-263.
 DOI: 10.13748/j.cnki.issn1007-7693.20243291

-• OBJECTIVE To establish the fingerprint profiles of aqueous Succus Bambusae extract from different species of the same genus, explore the anti-inflammatory activity-spectrum relationship, and screen for key components with anti-pharyngitis properties.
+• OBJECTIVE To establish the fingerprint profiles of aqueous Succus bambusae extract from different species of the same genus, explore the anti-inflammatory activity-spectrum relationship, and screen for key components with anti-pharyngitis properties.

-METHODS HPLC was employed to establish the fingerprint profiles of 15 batches of bamboo extract from different species.
+METHODS HPLC was employed to establish the fingerprint profiles of 15 batches of aqueous Succus bambusae extract from different species of the same genus.
 An lipopolysaccharide-induced inflammation model in RAW 264.7 cells was used, with NO inhibition rate as an indicator.
 Spectrum-effect relationships were constructed using grey correlation analysis and partial least squares regression.
-The therapeutic efficacy of p-coumaric acid in the treatment of acute pharyngitis inrats was confirmed using the component knockout method, resulting in a significant reduction in serum levels of IL-1β, IL-6, and TNF-α.
+Using component knockout technology to knock out p-coumaric acid and establishing an acute pharyngitis rat model, the anti-pharyngitis efficacy of p-coumaric acid was evaluated based on the levels of IL-1β, IL-6, and TNF-α in serum.

-RESULTS The fingerprint profiles of aqueous Succus Bambusae extract revealed 15 common peaks, with p-coumaric acid and(+)-liriodendrin-9’-O-glucoside identified by comparison with reference standards.
-Spectral-activity relationship analysis indicated that chromatographic peaks 7, 8, and 9(coumaric acid), as well as peak 10(+)-Lyoniresinol 9'-O-glucoside, might be critical contributors to the anti-inflammatory activity of aqueous Succus Bambusae extract.
-It was verified that p-coumaric acid can significantly reduce the levels of IL-1β, IL-6 and TNF-α in serum of rats with acute pharyngitis, and is an important anti-pharyngitis component.
+RESULTS The fingerprint profiles of aqueous Succus bambusae extract revealed 15 common peaks, with p-coumaric acid and (+)-liriodendrin-9’-O-glucoside identified by comparison with reference standard, the components of aqueous Succus bambusae extract from different genera exhibit significant differences, with coumaric acid serving as a crucial indicator for differentiation.
+Spectral-activity relationship analysis indicated that chromatographic peaks 7, 8, and 9(coumaric acid), as well as peak 10(+)-lyoniresinol 9’-O-glucoside, might be critical contributors to the anti-inflammatory activity of aqueous Succus bambusae extract.
+It was verified that p-coumaric acid could significantly reduce the levels of IL-1β, IL-6 and TNF-α in serum of rats with acute pharyngitis, and was an important anti-pharyngitis component.

 • loading